fhiso/legacy-format/serialization.md

 :   *Pseudo-structures* may contain zero or more  *Structures*,
     which are called the *pseudo-structure*'s **substructures**.

-This specification documents five specific *pseudo-structures*:
+This specification documents six specific *pseudo-structures*:

 -   `[CONT]` and `[CONC]` are used to encode multi-line (`[CONT]`) or long (`[CONC]`) *payloads*.
     As such, they may appear as pseudo-substructures of any *structure* with a *string* *payload*.